What Exactly is a Social Media Crisis?

 So, what’s your plan?
 Are you going to defend yourself?
 Are you going to validate it and evolve from the situation?
 Do you embrace it?
 Do you publicly apologize?
 What is your company’s next move?

 Now is the time for speed.
 This needs to happen very quickly.
 We are all aware how easily things go viral nowadays, just look at how quickly the United Airlines passenger removal saga has unfolded.
 Their lack of proper management caused the crisis to escalate and go viral.
-Even worse, United’s competitors are now trolling them by including the United fiasco in their marketing.
+Even worse, United’s competitors began trolling them by including the United fiasco in their marketing.